 When I graduated art school, all I had any confidence doing was drawing, painting and cartooning.
 I was not a writer and writing seemed like such a nebulous mystery (aside from grammar -- I had a pretty ok handle on that).
 Below are some books that helped me break through the "myst".The Comic Toolbox by John Vorhaus.
 I got this book to help me write the Pedro comic strip I do for Boys' Life Magazine.
 I still use it.

 Secrets of Story by Matt Bird.
 This book helped immensely in how I approach major writing projects.

 On Writing by Stephen King.
 I'm not a Stephen King fan, but this is easy to read and helped me get started on a novel-sized project.
-After this book, I read "The Stand" (well, I listened to it like almost everything I "read").
+After this book, I read "The Stand" (well, I listen to it like almost everything I "read").
 I'm still not a fan.
-This book is still well worth it if you're like me and have idea what the crap you're doing as a writer.
+This book is still well worth it if you're like me and have no idea what the crap you're doing as a writer.